The District Master Plan

-The East Bay Regional Parks will preserve a priceless heritage of natural and cultural resources, open space, parks and trails for the future and will set aside park areas for enjoyment and healthful recreation for generations to come.
-An environmental ethic guides us in all that we do.
+The East Bay Regional Parks preserves a rich heritage of natural and cultural resources and provides open space, parks, trails, safe and healthful recreation and environmental education.
+An environmental ethic guides the District in all of its activities.

 - Master Plan ~ 1997 (85-page, 3.6 MB)

 - Master Plan ~ 1989 (76-page, 4.9 MB)